misshozzie/LearnwithMalik/README.md

 ## Technology and Tools Used

-HTML, CSS, Javascript, VS Code, Github,
+HTML, CSS, Javascript, VS Code, CodePen, Github,
 ## GETTING STARTED

 ## Instructions:

 How to play: